 I need therapy.
 Yes, but….Psychologist?
 Psychiatrist?
 Psychotherapist?
 It’s easy to get lost between all these PSY-chological skills shared by these professionals!
 Here are the main differences!

 - As a physician, the psychiatrist is the only one who can prescribe medication.
 They can also deal with more severe psychiatric illnesses that require medical attention.

 - Moreover, the consultation of a psychiatrist can be covered by the Health Insurance, unlike that of a psychologist.

 Therapy with a psychiatrist

 A psychiatrist is a physician who specializes in psychiatry.
-Unlike the psychologist, the psychiatrist has studied medicine, and is able to issue medication or a work stoppage, if necessary.
+Unlike the psychologist, the psychiatrist has studied medicine, and is able to issue medication or a medical leave, if necessary.

-He can propose different methods of therapeutic or medicated treatment, depending on the case.
-It can also treat certain psychiatric illnesses such as depression, anorexia, bipolar disorder, schizophrenia, etc…
+They can propose different methods of therapeutic or medicated treatments, depending on the case.
+They can also treat certain psychiatric illnesses such as depression, anorexia, bipolar disorder, schizophrenia, etc…